 Euro-cheapening is done by shrinking the government budget deficits of Portugal, Italy, Ireland, Spain and Greece in a process called austerity.
-Through spending cuts, tax and user fee increases, etc., austerity pushes interest rates lower, which forces the euro to drop against the dollar.
+Through spending cuts austerity pushes interest rates lower, which forces the euro to drop against the dollar.
 But austerity also increases unemployment and lowers wages in those countries.

 Falling wages, rising unemployment, and a weakening currency, however, all reduce the ability of foreigners to buy U.S. goods.
 And when U.S. businesses sell less, they lay people off.
-And people without jobs can’t buy exports.
+People without jobs can’t buy exports.

-The whole world cannot increase their exports because someone has to buy them.
+The whole world cannot increase their exports, because someone has to buy them.
 And it can’t be just the U.S. consumer who buys them.
 China, Germany, Great Britain, etc. must import more.
-If they don’t, the world will continue down this 1930s path of lower GDP, lower wages, and higher unemployment.
+If they don’t, the world will continue down this 1930s path of falling GDP, lower wages, and higher unemployment.

 These are the opinions of financial advisor Tim Hayes and not necessarily those of Cambridge Investment Research.
 They are for informational purposes only, and should not be construed or acted upon as individualized investment advice.